 IV century was the time when people started moving in Europe and although the early Estonians didn’t move anywhere, other nations started moving, pressuring the area.
 Fights and battles got more frequent.
-In XI century the early viking countries of Scandinavia and Russia started to expand their territories and were interested to control the land of Estonia.
-Russia led by Yaroslav the Wise was the first one to conquer Tartu and part of Estonia, but with heavy fights Estonians got their land back and kept Russians away for another half a century.
+In the XI century, the early Viking countries of Scandinavia and Russia started to expand their territories and were interested to control the land of Estonia.
+Russia led by Yaroslav the Wise was the first one to conquer Tartu and part of Estonia, but with heavy fights, Estonians got their land back and kept Russians away for another half a century.

-On the XII century Estonians got more active in warfare by attacking and robbing Swedes, Danes and Latvians – it is also called the time of Estonian Vikings.
-Obviously it created a lot of bad attention and fury bringing them strong enemies.
-Estonians were also not very fast to accept the Christianity which was actively preached in the region, although they would’ve probably accepted it eventually with time as the Estonian native religion (Maausk) was very liberal.
+In the XII century, Estonians got more active in warfare by attacking and robbing Swedes, Danes and Latvians – it is also called the time of Estonian Vikings.
+Obviously, it created a lot of bad attention and fury bringing them strong enemies.
+Estonians were also not very fast to accept Christianity which was actively preached in the region, although they would’ve probably accepted it eventually with time as the Estonian native religion (Maausk) was very liberal.

-By the end of XII century Latvians and Livonians (a nation located between Latvia and Estonia – now extinct) were conquered by Germans who were considering to conquer Estonia.
-Latvians saw this as an opportunity to revenge Estonians for the harm they had done to them previously.
+By the end of the XII century, Latvians and Livonians (a nation located between Latvia and Estonia – now extinct) were conquered by Germans who were considering conquering Estonia.
+Latvians saw this as an opportunity to revenge on Estonians for the harm they had done to them previously.
 In addition, Estonians happened to rob a very valuable cargo from the German traders that got a lot of attention in the region, and when asked for compensation, Estonians strictly refused.

 All of those things piled up and were the cause of the first ancient Estonian fight for independence (Estonian Crusade).
-The war lasted for about 20 years and Estonians with some help of Russians (the only ones Estonians could create an alliance with) won some great battles, but still ended up to surrender to the Crusader troops and violently accept Christianity.
+The war lasted for about 20 years and Estonians with some help from Russians (the only ones Estonians could create an alliance with) won some great battles, but still ended up surrendering to the Crusader troops and violently accepting Christianity.
 This was the beginning of Estonian 700 years of slavery.

-Up to XVIII century Estonians had become quite a passive slave nation – it was probably the lowest period of the history in a sense that if it would’ve been continued like this, there wouldn’t have been the country of Estonia in the future.
-Nevertheless from the beginning of XIX century, the Age of Enlightenment started to reach and influence Estonians – the slave laws started to lighten up and higher education became accessible.
+Up to the XVIII century, Estonians had become quite a passive slave nation – it was probably the lowest period of history in the sense that if it would’ve been continued like this, there wouldn’t have been the country of Estonia in the future.
+Nevertheless from the beginning of the XIX century, the Age of Enlightenment started to reach and influence Estonians – the slave laws started to lighten up and higher education became accessible.
 It was the national awakening period for Estonians.

-By the beginning of the XX century Russia started to toughen the rules for the Baltic countries which on the contrary brought the national movement to the next level.
-In the beginning of the World War I Russian Empire was in the verge of collapse and when the German troops began to reach Estonia, Russian troops flee in a hurry.
+By the beginning of the XX century, Russia started to toughen the rules for the Baltic countries which on the contrary brought the national movement to the next level.
+At the beginning of World War I Russian Empire was on the verge of collapse and when the German troops began to reach Estonia, Russian troops flee in a hurry.
 On the 24th of February 1918 when Russian troops had left the country, and German troops had not yet arrived, Estonia declared its independence – this is the birth of the Republic of Estonia.

-After the German collapse, Russians acted quickly to attack the west and one week after the “re-independence” Estonian temporary government decided to stand against the foreign troops.
-By 29th of November the Red Army had taken over Narva and continued fast to the rest of Estonia.
-With heavy battles Russia managed to conquer about half of Estonia when Estonians finally managed to stop the Russian troops and start pushing them back.
+After the German collapse, Russians acted quickly to attack the West and one week after the “re-independence” the Estonian temporary government decided to stand against the foreign troops.
+By the 29th of November, the Red Army had taken over Narva and continued fast to the rest of Estonia.
+With heavy battles, Russia managed to conquer about half of Estonia when Estonians finally managed to stop the Russian troops and start pushing them back.
 Soon Estonians fought back Tartu and continued to the South.
 The success inspired even more Estonians to join the forces and eventually Estonian troops continued until Riga where they had to fight with strong German troops who had taken over the Latvian national government.
-Estonians hated both Russians and Germans fiercely, so when the word went out that fight is against Germans, even the wounded soldiers from hospitals joined the battle – for most, it was the revenge for the 700 hundred years of injustice.
+Estonians hated both Russians and Germans fiercely, so when the word went out that the fight is against the Germans, even the wounded soldiers from hospitals joined the battle – for most, it was revenge for the 700 hundred years of injustice.
 After a difficult and bloody battle, Estonians managed to win and Latvians got to re-establish their national government.

-Estonian troops also reached far into Russia on the East and on 2nd of February 1920 Estonia signed a peace treaty with now the Soviet Russia where Russia acknowledged the freedom of the Republic of Estonia promising voluntarily and forever to renounce all rights to the territory of Estonia.
+Estonian troops also reached far into Russia in the East and on the 2nd of February 1920 Estonia signed a peace treaty with now Soviet Russia where Russia acknowledged the freedom of the Republic of Estonia promising voluntarily and forever to renounce all rights to the territory of Estonia.

 Estonia started building up its new country, focusing strongly on the West and Europe.
-With a difficult beginning, lot of learning and mistakes Estonia still managed to become a fast growing small European nation.
+With a difficult beginning, a lot of learning and mistakes Estonia still managed to become a fast-growing small European nation.

 World War II

 1944 brought heavy battles and bombing to Estonia.
-40% of Tallinn and the whole city of Narva was destroyed by the Russian bombs.
-The battle of Narva and the battle of Tannenberg Line (Sinimägede lahing) had the biggest casualties in the Estonian history – the red Army lost around 100 000 – 150 000 men and the joint army of Germans and Estonians lost around 20 000 men.
+40% of Tallinn and the whole city of Narva were destroyed by the Russian bombs.
+The battle of Narva and the battle of Tannenberg Line (Sinimägede lahing) had the biggest casualties in Estonian history – the Red Army lost around 100 000 – 150 000 men and the joint army of Germans and Estonians lost around 20 000 men.

 In 1949 about 3% (20 702) of the population were again deported to the Siberian prison camps – many of them died.

-In the end of 1980s Soviet Union started to lighten its policies due the pressure of the West and Estonian activist movements started to rise up.
+At the end of the 1980s, the Soviet Union started to lighten its policies due to the pressure of the West and Estonian activist movements started to rise up.
 In April 1988 Estonian flags (that before were strictly prohibited) were brought out and people started organising gatherings and singing festivals – it was the beginning of the Singing Revolution.
-For the second time in Estonian history the singing festivals became an extremely important benchmark which brought together tens of thousands of Estonians to sing for Estonia and its freedom.
+For the second time in Estonian history, the singing festivals became an extremely important benchmark which brought together tens of thousands of Estonians to sing for Estonia and its freedom.
 If the Singing Festival can be counted as the most important event for the birth and independence of a country, it also became the most important event for the re-independence of Estonia.
-This should explain the Estonians’ obsession for Singing Festivals and its invaluable meaning to this country.
+This should explain the Estonians’ obsession with Singing Festivals and their invaluable meaning to this country.

-After a few years of significant, complicated and intense political negotiations, on 20th of August 1991, Estonia confirmed its independence.
-On the next day Moscow sent some additional troops to Tallinn that attacked the TV-tower but due to the failed August Coup (August Putsch) in Moscow they didn’t get the final order to start shooting and were forced to retrieve.
-So the re-independence ended with no blood spilled for Estonia, which was not the case for other Baltic countries or even to most of the former Soviet States.
+After a few years of significant, complicated and intense political negotiations, on the 20th of August 1991, Estonia confirmed its independence.
+On the next day, Moscow sent some additional troops to Tallinn that attacked the TV tower but due to the failed August Coup (August Putsch) in Moscow, they didn’t get the final order to start shooting and were forced to retrieve.
+So the re-independence ended with no blood spilt for Estonia, which was not the case for other Baltic countries or even for most of the former Soviet States.